hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 <img src="../img/pDCs.png" width="800">
 </p>

 Plasmacytoid dendritic cells represent cluster 19.
-While there are a lot of differences in the expression of these markers, we see cluster 19 is consistently expressed.
+While there are a lot of differences in the expression of these markers, we see cluster 19 is consistently strongly expressed.

 ***
 **Exercise**

-Hypothesize the clusters corresponding to each of the different clusters in the table (fill in the question marks):
+Hypothesize the clusters corresponding to each of the different clusters in the table:

 | Cell Type | Clusters |
 |:---:|:---:|